DynamicTyped/MdxClient/readme.md

 #### Member properties

 Member properties are special attributes of a given member.
 They allow you to access values from the member without having to specify them in your MDX query.
-Currently there are three that are supported; *Caption*, *LevelName*, *LevelNumber*, and *UniqueName*.
+Currently there are four that are supported; *Caption*, *LevelName*, *LevelNumber*, and *UniqueName*.
 These properties can be applied to both types of tilde parameters (named and ordinal).
 To utilize them, they must be pre and post appended with `##`.
 Caption is generally not needed, as just asking for the column by name returns the caption.
 These member properties are only applied to members on rows.